Thomas Payne (soldier): Rescue operation

 The task force prioritized the hostage rescue mission to prevent the execution of 70 prisoners after learning that new graves had been dug at the complex.
 The mission, which included Kurdish soldiers, commenced in the pre-dawn darkness with the landing of the team in CH-47 Chinook helicopters.
 The Kurdish troops unsuccessfully tried to blast open the prison wall with explosives which caused the enemy to open fire almost immediately.
-The Americans entered the complex by climbing over the wall and Master Sergeant Joshua Wheeler was killed by ISIS gunfire.
+The Americans entered the complex by climbing over the wall at which Master Sergeant Joshua Wheeler was killed by ISIS gunfire.
 Payne and the team suppressed resistance at one prison building, cut the locks on cell doors, and freed 37 hostages.

 An intense firefight was underway in a second building, which had started to burn.
 Payne and other US soldiers responded to radio calls for assistance and aided Kurdish soldiers who were pinned down at the second building.
 Amid gunfire, Payne and another soldier climbed a ladder to the roof of the building but could not gain entry.
 From the roof, they engaged enemy forces on the ground with gunfire and grenades before returning to the ground to seek another entry point after an ISIS fighter detonated a suicide vest to try to collapse the building.
 Payne and a Kurdish commando entered the burning building and faced intense gunfire from enemy combatants in a back room.
 Payne cut one door lock but retreated due to the heavy smoke and gunfire.
 A Kurdish commando tried to cut the second lock but failed.
 Payne entered the area again and cut the last lock, freeing 30 additional prisoners.
 As the building was collapsing, the order was given to evacuate.
 Payne stayed to direct everyone out, being the last person to exit after re-entering twice to ensure that no one was left behind.
 Payne and the team then formed a protective barrier as the hostages ran to the extraction helicopters.